U.S. secures deal with Netherlands, Japan on China chip export limit- Bloomberg | Law-Order

 A source familiar with the talks said restricting exports of semiconductor manufacturing equipment to China was among the topics.
 Getting the Netherlands and Japan to impose tighter export controls on China would be a major diplomatic win for U.S. President Joe Biden's administration, which in October announced sweeping restrictions on Beijing's access to U.S. chipmaking technology to slow its technological and military advances.

 When asked about the Bloomberg report, the White House declined to comment beyond Kirby's earlier remarks.
-Japan's Ministry of Economy, Trade and Industry was not immediately available for comment.
-The Dutch foreign ministry declined to comment.
+The Dutch foreign ministry and a spokesperson at Japan's Ministry of Economy, Trade and Industry declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)